 We are always looking for new rowers and coxswains!
-Experienced rowers are welcome to join us during the fall, spring, and summer seasons.
-Novice rowers with no previous experienced in rowing are encouraged to join our beginner classes in the fall and summer.
-Coxswains can join anytime.
-If you are interested in participating with the club, the first step is to subscribe yourself to the general MITRC mailing list by following the link below.
-This is a relatively low volume, moderated list that is used to announce the beginning of seasons and relay other general club information.
+We are active throughout the year, and there's never a bad time to join.
+Experienced rowers and coxswains are welcome to join us on the water during the fall, spring, and summer seasons.
+We offer also offer Learn-to-Row programs for novice rowers with no previous experience during the fall, spring and summer seasons.
+Our winter training season is free and open to any MIT affiliate.
+If you are interested in joining the MIT Rowing Club, the first step is to subscribe yourself to the general MITRC mailing list by following the link below.
+This is a relatively low volume, moderated list that is used to announce the beginning of seasons and relay other general Club information.

-We charge dues on a per-season basis (Spring, Summer, and Fall).
+We charge dues on a per-season basis (Spring, Summer and Fall).
 Dues cover the costs of coaching salary, boathouse rental, and equipment maintenance.
-Novices will pay approximately $100 for an 8-week season, while experienced rowers will typically pay between $130 and $180 per season, depending on the number of days per week of rowing.
-Coxswains do not pay dues, and there are no dues associated with winter training.
+Dues for novices and experienced rowers range between $120 and $150 per season, depending on the program, number of days per week of rowing, coxing discounts, etc. Full-time coxswains do not pay dues, and part-time coxswains receive substantial discounts.
+There are no dues associated with winter training.